-- Lump sum payments will include holidays that occur between the termination date and the number of work days provided by the PTO balance at termination.16
+- Lump sum payments will include holidays that occur between the termination date and the number of workdays provided by the PTO balance at termination.7

 - Lump sum PTO payments will not include longevity or hazardous duty pay and are not included as creditable compensation for Teacher Retirement System.

-- In the event you die while an active employee, your unused accrued PTO leave balance is paid to your estate, provided you had met the leave eligibility date.
+- In the event of your death while an active employee, your unused accrued PTO leave balance is paid to your estate.

 - Purchase of TRS Service Credit: EIB and PTO hours may be used to satisfy Teacher Retirement System (TRS) requirements for the purchase of a year of service credit for retirement purposes.
 You will need to directly contact TRS at 1-800-223-8778 or visit the TRS site.

-- Most retirees who return to work at a state employer will earn PTO based on their service after retirement.17
+- Most retirees who return to work at a state employer will earn PTO based on their service after retirement.

 Change in Schedules:

-- Department leadership has the authority to adjust an employee’s work schedule during the same week, as long as the standard hours of the employee are met.
+- Department leadership has the authority to adjust an employee’s work schedule during the same week if the standard hours of the employee are met.

 - Example: If an employee is scheduled to take 8 hours of PTO off on Friday and by Thursday has worked 40 hours, then the manager may cancel the scheduled leave for that Friday.
 Employees may also request in advance of the time off, except for illness, to cancel the scheduled leave day, if their standard hours are met for the week.8